Akashic101/SweetyPi_complete/README.md

 The bot can just like on Discord be used to get links to all platforms Redfur13 is using.
 It's also used to notify every viewer per chat if someone followed, subscribed or gifted subs/bits.

 ## How to Install
 First you need to install [Node](https://nodejs.org/en/).
-After that, create and go into the folder where the bot should be in, for example with
+After that, create and go into the folder where the bot should be in, and clone the necessary code with
-`mkdir -p Discord-bot && cd Discord-bot`.
-Next you can clone the necessary code with
 `git clone https://github.com/Akashic101/SweetyPi_complete.git`
 When that is done you can use `npm install` to install all necessary dependencies.